Stock market today: Wall Street retreats as bond yields jump on surprisingly strong manufacturing data - ExBulletin

 Newmont helped contain the losses.
 Mining company stocks rose 1.6% as the price of gold continued to set records.

-In the bond market, Treasury yields climbed after a report said U.S. manufacturing unexpectedly returned to growth last month.
+In the bond market, Treasury yields rose after a report said the U.S. manufacturing sector unexpectedly returned to growth last month.
 It ended a 16-month period of contraction, according to the Institute for Supply Management.

 It's the latest evidence that the U.S. economy remains strong despite high interest rates.
 This is positive for the stock market because it can boost corporate earnings growth.
 But it may also maintain upward pressure on inflation.
 That in turn could mean a more hesitant Federal Reserve when it comes to the interest rate cuts investors want.

 Following the manufacturing data, Wall Street traders briefly reduced their bets on the first rate cut expected as early as June.
-Deutsche Bank economists say that's still a reasonable baseline expectation, but they say recent tough talk from Fed officials could suggest that interest rates will remain higher than expected.
+Deutsche Bank economists say that's still a reasonable baseline expectation, but they say recent tough talk from Fed officials could suggest that interest rates will remain higher than expected for longer. provided that.

 The Fed raised its benchmark rate to its highest level since 2001 in an effort to slow the economy and hurt investment prices enough to keep inflation in check.
 Expectations of upcoming cuts were a key reason the S&P 500 soared more than 20% between October and March.